siderolabs/talos/website/content/docs/v0.11/Reference/kernel.md

   Unless specifically required, the machine configuration should be used instead.

-#### `talos.interface`

-  The network interface to use for pre-configuration booting.

-  If the node has multiple network interfaces, you may specify which interface to use by setting this option.

-  Keep in mind that Talos uses indexed interface names (eth0, eth1, etc) and not "predictable" interface names (enp2s0) or BIOS-enumerated (eno1) names.

 #### `talos.shutdown`

   The type of shutdown to use when Talos is told to shutdown.